jhollinger/idlemailer/README.md

 # IdleMailer

-A lightweight alternative to ActionMailer for hipsters who use Ruby but not Rails.
+A lightweight (~100 line) alternative to ActionMailer for hipsters who use Ruby but not Rails.
 Powered by [mail](http://www.rubydoc.info/gems/mail).
 Great for API-only backends that need to send email.

 ## Installation